a-schaefers/themelios/README.md

 # OTOH, if you garbage collect often, this should not be much of an issue.
 (Recommended false.)
 NIXDIR_NOROOT="false" # mount /nix outside of the / (root) dataset.
 ```

-## Debug options:
-See the end of the script for details.